AthenaDeschain/E2/README.md

 ## 🏛️ Architectural Decisions

+-   **MERN Stack**: The project uses the MERN stack.
+MongoDB was chosen for its flexibility and scalability, and Mongoose provides a powerful schema-based solution for modeling application data.
 -   **Self-Contained Full-Stack**: The backend and frontend are in the same project.
 The Express server is responsible for serving both the API and the static frontend files, simplifying deployment.
--   **Persistent Storage**: SQLite was chosen for its simplicity and file-based nature, making the project truly self-contained without requiring a separate database server.
 -   **Secure by Default**: All sensitive routes are protected by JWT authentication middleware.
 Passwords are never stored in plain text, using `bcrypt` for hashing.
 Environment variables are used for all secrets.
 -   **Type-Safe API**: `zod` is used for backend input validation, ensuring data integrity and providing clear error messages before data hits the database.
 -   **Real-time Functionality**: WebSockets provide a live, interactive user experience.
 The `websocket.ts` service on the backend offers a simple `broadcast` function that can be called from any API route to push updates to clients.